-The Internal Medicine (IM) Stage 1 curriculum was approved by the GMC on 8 December 2017 and will replace Core Medical Training (CMT) from August 2019.
-Internal Medicine Training (IMT) will form the first three years of post-foundation training and, for the main specialties supporting acute hospital care, an indicative 12 months of further Internal Medicine Training will be integrated flexibly with specialty training in a dual programme.
+The internal medicine (IM) Stage 1 curriculum was approved by the GMC on 8 December 2017 and will replace core medical training (CMT) from August 2019.
+Internal medicine training (IMT) will form the first three years of post-foundation training and, for the main specialties supporting acute hospital care, an indicative 12 months of further internal medicine training will be integrated flexibly with specialty training in a dual programme.

 Key Contacts

-Postgraduate Dean - Professor Jane Mamelok
+Postgraduate Dean - Dr Roisin Haslett

 Head of School of Medicine - Dr John Anderton